cyber-defence-campus/RemoteIDReceiver/README.md

 # Drone Remote ID Monitoring System
 This repository is the public repository for the Bachelor Thesis on a "Building an Accessible and Affordable Drone Monitoring System Based on Remote ID".
-It contains code and documents related to the web application developed as part of a bachelor's thesis.
+It contains code and documents related to the web application developed as part of this bachelor's thesis.
 The contents are organized as follows:

 + The **Bachelor_Thesis.pdf** is the final report of the project.
 + The **Receiver** folder contains all the code for the developed web application.